 Need a new Building?
 7 Steps to a Good Decision

-There’s an old saying that goes: “Good judgment comes from experience, which comes from bad judgment.”
-When it comes to planning for and buying a building, however, you don’t want to learn from your mistakes.
-You need to get it right the first time.
+There’s an old saying: “Good judgment comes from experience, which comes from bad judgment.”
+When planning and designing a building, however, architects don’t have the luxury of learning from mistakes—they need to get it right the first time.

-What you can afford is certainly another consideration.
-Your ideal structure in terms of size might exceed your budget, so be willing to be flexible.
+Affordability also matters.
+Your ideal structure in terms of size might exceed your budget, so be flexible.

 Step 2: How Warm/How Cool?